transcending1/Review/admin/subpage/modules/module_doc/Export To HDFS.md

 ### 4.root
-+ Description

-Root path, this will be prefixed to all HDFS paths passed to the client.
-If the root is relative, the path will be assumed relative to the user's home directory
+"Root path, this will be prefixed to all HDFS paths passed to the\n    client.
+If the root is relative, the path will be assumed relative to the\n    user's home directory"

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |